The Power of the Daleks: Synopsis

 Quinn, revealed as the one who summoned the examiner, is accused by Bragen of sabotage and is arrested, with his position then assigned to Bragen.
 The Doctor, Ben and Polly are present during these events, during which Lesterson arrives with the reactivated Dalek, which feigns loyalty.
-The Doctor remains suspicious and verbally hostile to the Dalek, who recognizes the Doctor, finally convincing Ben to accept that he is the Doctor.
+The Doctor remains suspicious and verbally hostile to the Dalek, who recognises the Doctor, finally convincing Ben that he is the same man.
 Lesterson reactivates the other two Daleks and removes their guns.
 The three Daleks are revealed to be secretly planning to take over the colony.

-The Doctor's warning that the Daleks are secretly reproducing is ignored, and he and Ben are arrested by Bragen, who knows the Doctor is not the examiner: Bragen is the examiner's killer.
+The Doctor's warning that the Daleks are secretly reproducing is ignored and he and Ben are arrested by Bragen, who knows the Doctor is not the examiner: Bragen is the examiner's killer.
 Polly is kidnapped by the rebels.
-Bragen, secretly the leader of the rebels, executes his Coup d'état.
-He has a rearmed Dalek kill Hensell, and then decides to kill off the rebels.
+Bragen, secretly the leader of the rebels, executes his coup d'état.
+He has a rearmed Dalek kill Hensell and then decides to kill off the rebels.

-Meanwhile, Lesterson loses his sanity upon discovering that the Daleks are being mass-produced inside the capsule.
-The Doctor, Quinn, and then Ben and Polly escape imprisonment and help fight what appears to be a losing battle.
-During the battle, Lesterson is killed by the Daleks.
+Inside the capsule, Lesterson discovers a secret production line mass-producing Daleks, and he loses his sanity.
+The new Daleks are deployed and a violent battle ensues.
+The Doctor, Quinn, Ben and Polly escape imprisonment and join the struggle.
+During the battle, Lesterson and many other colonists are killed by the Daleks.
 The Doctor finally destroys the Daleks by turning their own power source against them.
 Bragen is shot by one of the surviving rebels as he attempts to kill Quinn, who becomes the new governor.
-As the Doctor returns to the TARDIS with his companions, a damaged Dalek stands motionless, before its eyestalk moves as the TARDIS dematerializes.
+As the Doctor returns to the TARDIS with his companions, a damaged Dalek stands motionless; as the TARDIS dematerialises, the Dalek's eyestalk moves.

+Continuity

+The Power of the Daleks is the first Doctor Who serial to discuss the concept of regeneration.
+The start of the first episode follows on directly from final scene of the preceding serial, The Tenth Planet, in which Doctor is seen transforming from his previous incarnation.
+In this first episode, the process is not referred to as "regeneration", but the Doctor, prompted by Ben, states that he has been "renewed".
+The Doctor also remarks that the process is "part of the TARDIS.
+Without it, I couldn't survive".
+The Doctor's clothing also changes as a result of the process.

+As the Doctor recovers from his transition, he rummages in a chest of artefacts and discovers Saladin's dagger, referencing the earlier serial, The Crusade (1965).
+When he looks in a mirror, he briefly sees the image of the First Doctor's face.